maxhumber/mummify/README.md

 mummify.log(f'Test accuracy: {accuracy:.3f}')
 ```

-When you call `python model.py` from the command line mummify will initialize a specialized `.mummify` git directory, create a `mummify.log` file, and keep track of model performance:
+When you call `python model.py` from the command line, mummify will initialize a protected `.mummify` git directory, create a `mummify.log` file, and automtically keep track of model performance:

 ![](https://raw.githubusercontent.com/maxhumber/mummify/master/images/mummify-init.png)

-Whenever you make a change to your model, think: swap in a new algorithm:
+Whenever you make a change to your model (try a different algorithm)...

 ```
 import mummify